Buying a Pool · Southeastern PA

 The Design Phase

 This is where your vision starts to come to life.
-Our design phase typically takes 4-8 weeks.
-We'll create detailed 3D renderings to give you a realistic view of your future pool.
+Our design phase typically takes 1 to 4 weeks.
+We'll create detailed renderings to give you a realistic view of your future pool.
 Don't worry if the first rendering isn't perfect—revisions are part of the process.
 We expect some back-and-forth to fine-tune the design to your satisfaction.

 This phase requires your input and your decisions.
 Materials, colors, and additional features like spas or water features need to be selected.
 Trust the process, but also come prepared to make timely decisions to keep things moving smoothly.

 Permitting can be one of the more challenging aspects of the project.
-In southeastern PA, permit approval can take anywhere from 6-16 weeks.
-Each township has its own regulations and timeline, and if your property is in an HOA, expect more complexity.
+In southeastern PA, permit approval can take anywhere from 2 to 12 weeks.
+Each municipality in Pennsylvania and New Jersey has its own regulations and timeline, and if your property is in an HOA, expect more complexity.
 They might require special approvals or variances, adding time to the process.

 We handle the legwork with the municipalities, but it's essential to understand that patience is crucial here.
 We won't break ground until all permits are secured, ensuring everything is legally squared away.